Axo04/Inventory-UI/README.md

 This project is meant to be a base system / sandbox that anyone can edit, expand, and remix.

+-ps- _v2 will also be built on this_
 ---

 ## ✨ Features